NGBideas

 12/04/2025

-Dr. Amol Deshpande shares his journey from a Toronto upbringing to a diverse career spanning chronic pain medicine, emergency and cardiac care, healthcare consulting, and venture support at MaRS.
-He reflects on key experiences at UHN, WSIB, Toronto Rehab, and AIoT Health, as well as launching his podcast Reboot Health.
+Listen in as Jim Wilson soeaks with Dr. Amol Deshpande who shares his journey from a Toronto upbringing to a diverse career spanning chronic pain medicine, emergency and cardiac care, healthcare consulting, and his experience wirking in venture support at MaRS.
+Amol reflects on his roles at UHN, WSIB, Toronto Rehab, and AIoT Health, as well as launching his podcast Reboot Health.

 NGBiLab S2.E8: Cobionix